plone/documentation/appendices/glossary.rst

         and other add-ons, and is a useful place to find the very latest code for hundreds of add-ons to Plone.
-Developers of new Plone Products are encouraged to share their code via the Collective so that others can easily find it, use it, and contribute fixes and improvements.
+Developers of new Plone Products are encouraged to share their code via the Collective so that others can find it, use it, and contribute fixes and improvements.

     Sprint